parallax/jsPDF/README.md

  * There are eight new path painting operators, replacing the `style`, `patternKey` and `patternData` arguments: `stroke`, `fill`, `fillEvenOdd`, `fillStroke`, `fillStrokeEvenOdd`, `clip`, `clipEvenOdd` and `discardPath`.
 The filling operators accept an optional pattern object.

 ## Creating your first document

-See examples/basic.html.
-There's a live editor example at index.html.

 ```javascript
 var doc = new jsPDF();
 doc.text(20, 20, 'Hello world.');
 doc.save('Test.pdf');
 ```

+There's a live editor example at the top-level `index.html`.

+Full API-docs are available through `docs/index.html`.

 ## Custom Fonts
 jsPDF has built in support for some basic fonts like Helvetica and Times.
 If you want to add custom fonts you will have